kipngetichs/Data_Science_career_jobs/README.md

 4. Top 5 rated industries
 5. Top 10 companies with highest salary contributions
 6. Ownerships that are best for  working in
-# 1. Top 10 Sectors to work in are the following:
+# 1. Top 10 Sectors with highest salary distributions.
 |Rank|Sector|Maximum Salary(K)
 |---------|--------|---------|
 |1|Insurance|$306